 2 Timothy 3:1-4 "But realize this, that in the last days difficult times will come.
 For men will be lovers of self, lovers of money, boastful, arrogant, revilers, disobedient to parents, ungrateful, unholy, unloving, irreconcilable, malicious gossips, without self-control, brutal, haters of good, treacherous, reckless, conceited, lovers of pleasure rather than lovers of God."

-And this is the importance of humility, and gratitude for plain and simple forgiveness of our sins - and the cross, where Jesus died for us undeserving sinners.
+And this is the importance of living a life of overflowing gratitude for the cross, where God sacrificed His Son and Jesus died for us undeserving sinners.
 To keep that with us will preserve these right attitudes in us.

 2 Peter 1:9 "For he who lacks these qualities is blind or short-sighted, having forgotten his purification from his former sins."

-That’s all we Christians are; takers, and receivers.
+As Christians we are basically just takers, and receivers.
 How can we make demands?
 And what can we give God that He doesn’t already have?
-We can only bow in humble reverence, recognizing that He is everything, and we deserve nothing; as we often say in our church - we are zeroes.
+We can only bow in gratitude, kissing His feet, recognizing that He is everything; as we often say in our church - we are zeroes apart from Him.
+It is also very humbling to see that Jesus Himself lived this needy life before the Father as a zero, even though He never sinned!
+How much more can the Lord surely help us to have a mind of 'poor in spirit', who are sinners.

 LIVING "IN VIEW OF GOD'S MERCIES"